-The list of Level 1 ZT infractions can be found in the Job Corps Policy and Requirements Handbook (PRH), Chapter 3, Exhibit 3-1 (Infraction Levels and Appropriate Center Actions.
+The list of Level 1 ZT infractions can be found in the Job Corps Policy and Requirements Handbook (PRH), Chapter 3, Exhibit 3-1 (Infraction Levels, Definitions, and Appropriate Center Actions.

 - D. Career Technical Training Measures.
 Provided below is a description of the CTT performance measures.
 The following criteria pertain to the CTT placement measures, as applicable: - The federal minimum wage requirement applies for all states (except for Puerto Rico, U.S. Virgin Islands, and U.S. Territories) to all these measures; - Initial placement upgrades that occur during the placement window for former enrollees and graduates will be credited and may change the statistical status associated with a particular student.
-See Appendix 501 Introduction, Attachment 1: PY 2014 Initial Placements and Allowable Upgrades, for a chart outlining the upgrade hierarchy; - An automatic education placement credit is given to the sending center for students who transfer to an approved Advanced Training (AT) program at another center.
-See Appendix 501 Introduction, Attachment 2: PY 2014 Center Report Card Pools and Credits for Students Transferred to Advanced Training (AT) Programs, for a chart outlining allowable center credits for AT transfers.
-This does not apply to Advanced Career Training (ACT) transfers; and - Valid placements that are deemed "non-credited" by the Job Corps Data Center (JCDC) due to errors in meeting the requirements for verification and/or reporting timelines specified in the PRH, Chapter 4, Section 4.5, R2 and R3, shall be included in the CTT Report Card regional and national totals only.
-However, all entities may receive credit for the 6- and 12-month outcomes of these graduates, provided they participate in the applicable follow-up surveys.
-These graduates will also receive career transition services since their placements are valid, making them eligible for the full array of services afforded their separation status.
+See Appendix 501 Introduction, Attachment 2: PY 2016 Initial Placements and Allowable Upgrades, for a chart outlining the upgrade hierarchy; - An automatic education placement credit is given to the sending center for students who transfer to an approved Advanced Training (AT) program at another center.
+See Appendix 501 Introduction, Attachment 3: PY 2016 Center Report Card Pools and Credits for Students Transferred to Advanced Training (AT) Programs, for a chart outlining allowable center credits for AT transfers.
+This does not apply to College Education Program (CEP, formerly ACT) transfers; and - Valid placements that are deemed "non-credited" by the Job Corps Data Center (JCDC) due to errors in meeting the requirements for verification and/or reporting timelines specified in the PRH, Chapter 4, Section 4.5, R2 and R3, shall be included in the CTT Report Card regional and national totals only.
+However, all entities may receive credit for the Quarter 2 and Quarter 4 outcomes, provided they participate in the applicable follow-up surveys.